massive-com/client-jvm/scripts/readme.md

 ## Usage

-Follow these steps to generate, build, and test the Polygon.io Kotlin client SDK.
+Follow these steps to generate, build, and test the Massive.com Kotlin client SDK.

 ### 1. Build the Docker Image

 Build the Docker image for the OpenAPI client generator:

 ```
-docker build -t polygon-kotlin-client-generator .
+docker build -t massive-kotlin-client-generator .
 ```

 ### 2. Run the Generator Container (Initial Setup)